Wigner function for the orientation state: Construction of the Wigner function

-and $\Delta_{\gamma} \left( 0, 0 \right)$ having the same form as (\ref{eq:SWOKa}).
+\endnumparts and $\Delta_{\gamma} \left( 0, 0 \right)$ having the same form as (\ref{eq:SWOKa}).
 The choice of the phase factor in (\ref{eq:SWOKa}), (\ref{eq:SWOKb}) guarantees that the angular momentum symmetry of a state is correctly reflected by the Wigner function {\cite{Rigas11}}.
 The symmetric choice of the integral limits, on the other hand, is required to ensure the hermiticity of the $\Delta_i \left( 0, 0 \right)$.
 Note that the negative lower integration boundaries do not contradict the definition range of the Euler angles since they refer to translations.
-Inserting the explicit form of $\Delta \left( \Omega, \ensuremath{\boldsymbol{m}} \right)$ in (\ref{eq:weylsymbol}) yields the expressions given in (\ref{eq:wignerExplicitP}) and (\ref{eq:wignerExplicitM}).
+The expressions (\ref{eq:wignerExplicitP}) and (\ref{eq:wignerExplicitM}) then follow by inserting into (\ref{eq:weylsymbol}) the explicit form

-These results reproduce a further crucial property of the Wigner function: it properly reflects phase space translations in the sense that the Weyl symbol of a translated operator $\mathsf{A}' = \mathsf{D}^{} \left( \Omega', \ensuremath{\boldsymbol{m}}' \right) \mathsf{A} \mathsf{D^{\dag}} \left( \Omega', \ensuremath{\boldsymbol{m}}' \right)$ is the translated Weyl symbol $W_{\mathsf{A}} \left( \Omega - \Omega', \ensuremath{\boldsymbol{m}}-\ensuremath{\boldsymbol{m}}' \right)$.
-This is proven by rewriting $\ensuremath{\operatorname{tr}} \left[ \mathsf{A}' \Delta \left( \Omega, \ensuremath{\boldsymbol{m}} \right) \right]$ as $\ensuremath{\operatorname{tr}} \left[ \mathsf{A} \Delta \left( \Omega - \Omega', \ensuremath{\boldsymbol{m}}-\ensuremath{\boldsymbol{m}}' \right) \right]$ using the invariance of the trace under cyclic permutations.
+These results reproduce a further crucial property of the Wigner function: it properly reflects phase space translations in the sense that the Weyl symbol of a translated operator $\mathsf{A}' = \mathsf{D}^{} \left( \Omega', {\boldsymbol{m}}' \right) \mathsf{A} \mathsf{D^{\dag}} \left( \Omega', {\boldsymbol{m}}' \right)$ is the translated Weyl symbol $W_{\mathsf{A}} \left( \Omega - \Omega', {\boldsymbol{m}}-{\boldsymbol{m}}' \right)$.
+This is proven by rewriting ${\mathrm{tr}} \left[ \mathsf{A}' \Delta \left( \Omega, {\boldsymbol{m}} \right) \right]$ as ${\mathrm{tr}} \left[ \mathsf{A} \Delta \left( \Omega - \Omega', {\boldsymbol{m}}-{\boldsymbol{m}}' \right) \right]$ using the invariance of the trace under cyclic permutations.